joelchan/notes/content/Synthesis is hard to do with people who don’t share context with you.md

 In our interviews, virtually everyone struggled to bring other people up to speed on their projects, but the theme of a **collective narrative** emerged as a pattern of people who are on the same page.

-At this point, the synthesizer would either find an individual with shared context, or they would need to come up with a concise framing to act as gateway analogies and simple entry points to share.[[((qjcwxhvEe|*]]))
+At this point, the synthesizer would either find an individual with shared context, or they would need to come up with a concise framing to act as gateway analogies and simple entry points to share.

 To find those entry points, [[B5]] considers the following questions: What's a common way to frame this that others can relate to?
 How can I get someone else to think this is their own idea?
 What will help someone else get it?
 What motivated the project?